 Colors follow trends and date rooms quickly.
 When you remove colors other than

-You can change the color palette and mood in a room in a snap with just a few accessories.
+Change the color palette and mood in a room with just a few accessories.

-Neutral color schemes provide a backdrop that allows a quick change in color palette or mood.
+A neutral color scheme provides a perfect backdrop that allows a quick change in color palette or mood.
 Color devotees, this is where your color comes in and it will have all of the spotlight!
-More about that further down so stay tuned…
+(More about that further down so stay tuned…)

-Light neutral colors will make your home feel up to date.
+Light neutral colors will make your room feel up to date.

-Working in neutrals on the light side will really brighten and freshen things up!
-Even a dark, cozy room needs some contrasting lightness not to feel old, depressing, and claustrophobic.
+Adding neutrals in lighter shades will really brighten and freshen things up in a room!
+Even a dark, cozy space needs some contrasting lightness not to feel old, depressing, and claustrophobic.

 What are the main neutral colors I can work with?

-My family room sofa is a dark neutral instead of the expected cream color, which makes it way more family friendly!
+The sofa in my family room is a dark neutral instead of the expected cream color, which makes it much more family-friendly with daily dirt.
+And I never get tired of the color.

 How do you decorate with neutral colors?